Adjusters for Upright Bass Bridges (Assorted)

 We don't have our own instructions for installation of adjusters - the tips in the descriptions above is all we have for you - but we also carry several good books on building and setup of basses which cover the subject well.
 You can also find a couple sources of information on our links page.

-If you don't have the tools or skills to install the adjusters, consider getting our adjustable bridge - which includes the one-piece adjusters PRE-TAPPED into a quality maple bridge!
+If you don't have the tools or skills to install the adjusters, consider getting our adjustable bridge - which includes the one-piece adjusters PRE-INSTALLED into a quality maple bridge!
 See "related products," below.